rticommunity/kubernetes-examples/routingservice_rwt/README.md

-## Exposing DDS Applications with Real-time WAN Transport
+## Communicaitons Between External Applications and Pods Within a Kubernetes Cluster Using a Gateway

 ### Problem